Skip to main content

 What You Can Do with the Auth API

-Perform login from your own branded UI without using the SaaSus Platform standard login screen.
-You have full control over the login screen design and UX.
+You can perform login from your own branded UI without using the SaaSus Platform standard login screen.
+The login screen design and UX can be customized.

 Token Acquisition (ID / Access / Refresh Tokens)

-Upon successful authentication, you can obtain the tokens required for SaaSus Platform API calls.
+When authentication completes successfully, you can obtain the various tokens needed for SaaSus Platform API calls.

 Authentication Flow and Architecture